-Kuiper Belt and the Oort Cloud are two regions in space that encircle our solar system.
-The Kuiper Belt contains thousands of asteroids that orbit The Sun outside Neptune`s orbit.
-The Oort Cloud has not been proven to definately exist as yet unlike the Belt.
-It is believed Kuiper Belts originate from this region in space.
+The Oort Cloud on the other hand has not been proven to definitely exist as yet unlike the Belt.
+The Oort Cloud is mainly believed to contain comets rather than asteroids.
 To give some idea of where everything is, have a look at the picture below.

 In an area just beyond Neptune lies the Kuiper Belt, an area that contains thousands of asteroids.
-It is named after Gerard Peter Kuiper, a Dutch Born American Astronomer ( Dec 7, 1905 - Dec 23, 1973) who suggested the existance of the Belt.
+It is named after Gerard Peter Kuiper, a Dutch Born American Astronomer ( Dec 7, 1905 - Dec 23, 1973) who suggested the existence of the Belt.
 His theory was not confirmed until August 30, 1992 with the discovery of 1992 QB1 object.

 Kuiper Belt Objects are also known as Trans-Neptunian Object as they orbit the orbit further out than Neptune.
-Its existance had first been put forward by Irish Astronomer Kenneth Edgeworth but he's received little or no recognition of this. ref:Britannica
+Its existence had first been put forward by Irish Astronomer Kenneth Edgeworth but he's received little or no recognition of this. ref:Britannica

 Sedna was at one time referred to as The Solar Systems tenth planet.
 However since then, its claim to that stature has diminished.
 It is three times the distance from the Sun as Pluto and people are questioning as to whether it is part of the Kuiper Belt or not.

 There has been a debate as to what constitutes a planet, some saying Sedna is a planet and some saying that Pluto should no longer have that stature.
 The International Astronomer Union, the internationally recognised authority on all things with space tried to create a set of rules to determine what a planet is.
 The description proved controversial and it resulted in Pluto being downgrading as a planet to a dwarf planet in 2006.
 Ref: I.A.U.